We’ll teach you how to make the perfect thumbnail.

-How to make the best YouTube Thumbnail
+How to Make a Good YouTube Thumbnail

 An effective YouTube thumbnail is essentially a mini-billboard that needs to grab attention.
 It should raise curiosity, and accurately represent your content.